-The rabies vaccine prevents against rabies, a widespread disease that can be fatal.
-It is caused by the bite or scratch of an infected animal.
-Rabies vaccine side effects are mild, and include fever, headache and muscle aches.
-The rabies vaccine provides protection that lasts a lifetime.
+The rabies vaccine prevents rabies, which is spread from the bite or scratch of an infected animal.
+The rabies vaccine has 3 doses, administered over 28 days.
+Side effects are usually mild and include fever, headache and muscle aches.

 The rabies vaccine lasts a lifetime for most people, if they receive a full course.

 If you need the vaccine, you should begin your rabies vaccine course a minimum of three weeks before travel.

 This is because you will require three doses, with a minimum of seven days in between the first and second dose, and a minimum of 14 days between the second and third, before you are fully protected.